 Gated behind a high paywall

 With its initial asking price of $200, the featured Danner hiking boot is not for the thrifty.
 Case in point, it's $40 more expensive than the average cost of day hiking boots.

 Critics and experienced hikers find the Danner Free Spirit surprisingly breathable.
 "So far, my feet haven’t overheated," says a vlogger who admits that his feet sweat easily.
 He tested the shoe at work (indoors) for about eight hours straight, running errands and doing lots of walking around, yet his feet remained nice and fresh.

 An expert is super-impressed with the Free Spirit’s plush midsole.
 "I'm not feeling them as far as the rocks go," is how he refers to the whole poke-free experience.

 Channels that '80s vibe

 "It is retro indeed," says one of the professional reviewers who adore the Free Spirit's old-school design.
-They assure hikers, though, that beneath its dashing looks lies a
+They assure hikers, though, that beneath its dashing looks lies a solid build quality.

 Not so freeing around the toe box